 Legal entities (public associations only) can be founders only of unions of public associations).
 At least two public associations are required in order to establish a union of public associations.
 However, such unions also must satisfy additional requirements, depending on the territory of their activities, i.e. international, nationwide and local.
-International unions require at least one local and one foreign public association as a founder.
+International unions require at least one local and one foreign public associations as a founder.
 Nationwide unions require at least two public associations with nationwide status, or, one with nationwide and one with local status, as founders.
-International unions require one local and one foreign public association as co-founders.
-Local unions require at least two local public associations.
+International unions require at least two local unions require at least two local unions require at least two local public associations.